seds-celestia-simulations/sim-nereid/README.md

-# Fluid Simulation using SPH
+# Nereid

-This repository contains a 3D fluid simulation built from scratch using the **Smoothed Particle Hydrodynamics (SPH)** technique.
+Nereid is a particle-based 3D fluid simulation built from scratch using the **Smoothed Particle Hydrodynamics (SPH)** technique.

 ---